spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 # Next Steps

-Now that you have a monitoring stack deployed and available in your environment start adding the Prometheus agent to new and existing clusters.
+Now that you have a monitoring stack deployed and available in your environment, start adding the Prometheus agent to new and existing clusters.
 Check out the [Enable Monitoring on Host Cluster](/clusters/cluster-management/monitoring/deploy-agent) to get started.